tersesystems/echopraxia-plusscala/README.md

 }
 ```

-The logger takes `Field*` as arguments, and `LoggingBase` contains the implicit conversions to turn tuples into fields:
+The logger takes `Field*` as arguments, and `EchopraxiaBase` contains the implicit conversions to turn tuples into fields:

 ```scala
 // val field: echopraxia.api.Field = "name" -> "will" under the hood